alexrabo/Cloud-ML-trade/sessions/session_4.md

 ### Stefan Pajovic
 First partition ih handling 2 keys, so 4th partition is obsolete.
 So this means we can implement new partition obefore we introduce new keys, then new key is going to new partition?
 Do I get this right? :)

+### Jayant Sharma
+will the combination of pair and candle_seconds ensure a unique primary key everytime?